nmrmullen97/dcf-exercises/README.md

 # dcf-exercises
-A few exercises to get familiar with some distributed system concepts and their simulations.
+A few exercises to get familiar with some distributed system concepts and their simulator

-please work
+another attempt

 ## Covered exercises